 Remove two screws securing the cover on the bottom.
-Under these cover you’ll find laptop memory and wireless card.

 This model has two memory slots accessible from the bottom but unfortunately you cannot use regular notebook RAM modules.
 You’ll have to use PC2700 DDR333 microDIMM.
 I believe you can install 1GB total.
 Up to 512MB module into each slot.